Local Setup¶

 Visual Studio Code¶

-folder as local workspace folder in VS Code. - Excel Viewer extension for a more readable preview of the .csv metadata and log files.
+- Rainbow CSV and/or Excel Viewer for a more readable preview of the generated .csv files.

 VcXsrv Windows X Server¶

-install it to your computer.
-To be able to see the OAK-1 camera stream that is
+and install it to your computer.
+To be able to see the OAK camera stream on

 -